 Information and Input

 We are at the very beginning of this planning process and no decisions have been made.
 Our very first step is speaking with you as property owners and gauging your interest in participating in this discussion.
-To do so, we have set up two meetings specifically for lakefront property owners to share information about the planning process and what it means for you.
-We have also set up a short survey for property owners that will help us determine where along the shoreline there is interest.
+To do so, we held two meetings specifically and conducted a short survey specifically for lakefront property owners.
+Video recordings of the meetings are below and results of the survey will be available shortly.